This slow cooker red wine braised beef ragu is an elegant and hearty meal that is gluten free, and is the perfect easy date night dinner.

 I’m actually not sure if I prefer the polenta or the grits better.
 Which way do you prefer?
 Comment and let me know!

-Looking for more easy crock pot meals?
+Looking for more easy, comforting, slow cooker meals?
 Check out this easy and delicious crock pot Ranch White Chicken Chili

 Red Wine Braised Beef Ragu With Cheesy Polenta